defifuture/erc20-batched-meta-transactions/README.md

 - receiver address
 - token amount to be transfered - uint256
 - relayer fee (in tokens) - uint256
-- nonce - uint256
+- nonce - uint256 (replay protection within the token contract)
-- token contract address - address
+- token contract address (replay protection across different token contracts)
 - signature (comes in three parts and it signs a hash of the values above):
   - sigV - uint8
   - sigR - bytes32